Puerto Rican boxer turns himself in after lover found dead

-SAN JUAN, Puerto Rico (AP) — Puerto Rican boxer Félix Verdejo turned himself in to federal agents Sunday night just hours after authorities identified the body of a dead woman as his 27-year-old lover, officials said.
+SAN JUAN, Puerto Rico (AP) — Puerto Rican boxer Félix Verdejo turned himself in to federal agents Sunday night to face charges just hours after authorities identified the body of a dead woman as his 27-year-old pregnant lover, officials said.

+A criminal complaint filed by the FBI accuses Verdejo of punching Keishla Rodríguez in the face and injecting her with a syringe filled with an unidentified substance bought at a public housing complex.
+It alleges that he then bound her arms and feet with wire and tied a heavy block to her before throwing her off a bridge at 8:30 a.m.
+Thursday.

+The complaint states that Verdejo then shot at Rodríguez's body as he stood on the bridge.

+The complaint says a witness it did not identify helped Verdejo kidnap and kill Rodríguez.

-The body of Keishla Rodríguez was found in a lagoon in the U.S. territory's capital Saturday, a couple of days after she was reported missing.
+Rodríguez was found in a lagoon near the U.S. territory's capital Saturday, a couple of days after she was reported missing.
 She was identified Sunday via dental records, Puerto Rico’s Institute of Forensic Science said in a statement.

 Verdejo and his attorneys previously declined comment, and police said the boxer did not originally cooperate and refused to answer questions.